Sellucas/portfolio/README.md

 ## 💾 About
 This is my portfolio repository, where I share projects and work I've done throughout my career.
 Here you will find a variety of projects in different areas, from software development to graphic design.

+The deployment was done with Vercel, and is available [here](https://portfolio-sellucas.vercel.app)

 ## 🚀 Technologies

 **My portfolio** was developed using the following technologies: